UAlbanyArchives/ants/README.md

 for executables to run without dependencies, see [http://library.albany.edu/archive/universityarchives/ants](http://library.albany.edu/archive/universityarchives/ants)

+##Project Status

+ANTS is offered as an open beta for external testing.
+Development is ongoing, but near-completion.
+Documentation will be available soon.
+Some additional planned features before release are:

++ Support for Email notifications for each transfer attempt
++ Support for using Microsoft OneDrive as a transfer method

+ANTS is available publicly primarily as a proof of concept and a tool for experimentation.
+While we hope to implement ANTS at the University at Albany, SUNY, any external users should plan to require their own development and support.

 ##Features

 * Developed for records creators to describe, package, and transfer unstructured files to a university archives.